reflexive-communications/civi-zero/README.md

 ## Pre-requirements

 CiviCRM-zero is installed on a LAMP stack.
-So basically we need Linux, a DataBase, webserver, PHP and some tools (`composer`, `phpunit`, `cv`).
+So basically we need Linux, a DataBase, webserver, PHP and some tools (`composer`, `cv`).
 Database and the  DB user account for CiviCRM is considered part of the environment and not handled by this app.
 Installing the rest of stack is possible by running `bin/prepare.sh`.